osa1/mincaml/README.md

 ## MinCaml in a few words

-- A subset of OCaml
+- A subset of OCaml (but see integer size below)
+- 64-bit integers (different from OCaml integers which are 63-bit), 64-bit
-- 64-bit integers, 64-bit floats, arrays and tuples
+  floats, arrays and tuples
 - No user defined types
 - No polymorphism, all types inferred
-- Tail-call elimination (currently unimplemented, as I couldn't figure out how to do indirect jump in cranelift)
+- Tail-call elimination (currently unimplemented, see [cranelift issue][6])
 - No garbage collection (not possible to implement with cranelift anyway, as object code backend currently doesn't support stack maps)